 Remove Batteries to Avoid Corrosion and Battery Drain:

 RVLock keyless entry handles use battery power to operate their keyless features, so it's important to remove the batteries when storing your RV for the winter.
 Remember that your RVLock handle will function as a mechanical handle when the batteries are removed, so don’t forget to store your keys outside of your rig.
 Batteries left in the handle during the off-season can corrode and leak, potentially damaging the internal components.
 Plus, it will prevent your batteries from slowly draining over time.
 Remember to store your batteries in a cool, dry place to maximize their lifespan.
+We have a blog post on how to best preserve your RVLock's battery life here.

 Turn Off the Switch on the Inside of the Handle: